Glacier's Edge Galaxy

 * Mother nature can get plenty nasty with wind gust over 100 mph, rain by the buckets.
 I do not camp when this happens.
 If you chose to you do you do it without my blessing. :D Good luck and happy trails.

-I agree with most of the above review.
+I agree with most of the other review.
 The tent was near-perfect for the second half of my Oregon Coast Trail hike, which I just finished last month.
 It held up well, had lots of room, packed easily, and came with aluminum poles and a footprint at a very low cost.

 The only issues I had were,